John Horam: Labour

-SDP
+Social Democratic Party

 Horam was one of the first to leave the Labour Party for the SDP in 1981, having become uneasy with the leftward direction of Labour.
-From 1981 to 1983 he was SDP spokesman for Economic Affairs under Roy Jenkins.
-In 1983, his constituency of Gateshead West having been abolished, he fought Newcastle Central, unsuccessfully, as an SDP candidate.
+From 1981 to 1983 he was SDP spokesman for economic affairs under Roy Jenkins.
+In the 1983 election, his constituency of Gateshead West having been abolished, he fought Newcastle Central, unsuccessfully, as an SDP candidate.

 Conservative

-Horam joined the Conservative Party shortly before the 1987 election and in 1991 was selected as the Conservative candidate for Orpington, famous for the Liberal by-election victory when Harold Macmillan was Prime Minister.
+Horam joined the Conservative Party shortly before the 1987 election, attracted by its economic strategy, having become disillusioned with the SDP, which he called "a botched job − Labour without the loonies", and in 1991 was selected as the Conservative candidate for Orpington, famous for the Liberal by-election victory when Harold Macmillan was Prime Minister.
 He won the 1992 election with a majority of 12,935 over the Liberal Democrats.
-When Tony Blair triumphed in 1997 Horam held the seat with a reduced majority.
-In 2001 when William Hague was the Conservative leader he held on by only 269 votes.
-In 2005 however he increased his majority to 4,947 over the longstanding Liberal Democrat candidate Chris Maines.
+When Tony Blair triumphed in 1997, Horam held the seat with a reduced majority.
+In 2001, when William Hague was the Conservative leader, he held on by only 269 votes.
+In 2005, however, he increased his majority to 4,947 over the longstanding Liberal Democrat candidate Chris Maines.
 The seat has remained Conservative ever since.
 Despite his constituency being only a short train journey from the House of Commons, Horam claimed expenses for the second home that he maintained there.